fgrosse/go-coverage-report/README.md

     default: "v1.0.0"

   sha256sum:
-    description: 'Expected SHA256 checksum of the tarball when downloading the go-coverage-report binary.'
+    description: 'Optional SHA256 checksum of the tarball when downloading the go-coverage-report binary.'
     required: false

   coverage-artifact-name: